Active Caustics: Active Caustics in Turbulence: Direct Numerical Simulation

-In a turbulent steady state, we initialise the particles with uniformly random initial position and orientations.
-In the steady state of particle dynamics, we find tracer-like behavior for small values of motility strength $\beta/\kappa$ in which the swimmers get trapped within the vortices, consistent with the single vortex study.
+In a turbulent steady state, we initialise the particles with uniformly random initial positions and orientations.
+In the steady state of particle dynamics, we find tracer-like behavior for small values of motility strength $\beta/\kappa$ in which swimmers get trapped within the vortices, consistent with the single vortex study.
 For large values of $\beta/\kappa$, swimmers exhibit ballistic dynamics, leading to a homogeneous number density of particles.
-The compelling features of caustics appear at intermediate values of $\beta/\kappa$ [see Supplementary Video 3], where we see preferential sampling and clustering [see Fig. \ref{Fig3} (a) \& (b)].
-We quantify caustics-induced clustering by measuring the density fluctuation with respect to the initial homogeneous state [see Supplementary Methods], and find pronounced caustics for a range of $\ell^{2}/w_{0}^{2}$ and $\beta/\kappa$ [see Fig. \ref{Fig3} (c)].
-We find that for intermediate values of activity $\beta/\kappa$, increasing $\ell^{2}/w_{0}^{2}$ sharpens the caustics filaments [see Supplementary Video 4].
+Caustics appear sharply at intermediate values of $\beta/\kappa$ [see Appendix \ref{videos} Video 3], where we see preferential sampling and clustering [see Fig. \ref{Fig3} (a) \& (b)].
+We quantify caustics-induced clustering by measuring the density fluctuation with respect to the initial homogeneous state [see Appendix \ref{denflu}], and find pronounced caustics for a range of $\ell^{2}/w_{0}^{2}$ and $\beta/\kappa$ [see Fig. \ref{Fig3} (c)].
+We find that for intermediate values of activity $\beta/\kappa$, increasing $\ell^{2}/w_{0}^{2}$ sharpens the caustics filaments [see Appendix \ref{videos} Video 4].
 The density fluctuation exhibits a peak around $\beta/\kappa \simeq 10^{2}$ [see Fig. \ref{Fig3} (d)], which is similar to the dynamics of IP, where for intermediate values of Stokes number $St$, particles display clustering \cite{EATON1994169} and sharp caustics \cite{Wilkinson_2005}, as compared to large and small values of $St$.
-The distribution of the Okubo-Weiss parameter $\mathcal{W}$ sampled over all particle locations gives the deviation from homogeneous sampling of the flow [see Methods]; when compared with the distribution of $\mathcal{W}$ over the entire flow domain [see Fig. \ref{Fig3} (e)].
-We find that particles cluster preferentially in the straining regions, in a manner similar to that of gyrotactic swimmers \cite{Durham2013, PhysRevLett.116.108104}.
-This clustering coincides with pronounced collisions or path-crossing (see Fig. \ref{Fig3} f and Supplementary Video 5), that marks caustics of active particles in flow, akin to the inertial case \cite{Wilkinson_2005}, as might have been anticipated from our stationary vortex studies, and as argued to arise for gyrotactic swimmers in turbulence \cite{PhysRevLett.116.108104}.
-We have studied the effect of realistic levels of noise, which results in some smearing of caustics while retaining its qualitative feature.